Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Introduction

-In general, if we want to get better training effect, we will increase the depth of neural network, as we know that deeper neural network can not perform worse than the shallower one \cite{he2016deep}.
-However, the performance of cost function may become worse while the neural network deepening due to the similar degradation problems.
+Notably, in 2023, Beer \emph{et al.} attempted to use universal QNNs to learn graph-structured quantum data \cite{beer2023quantum}.
+By designing an information-theoretic cost function to capture the graph structure of quantum data, they prove that the graph structure in quantum data can lead to better learning of QNNs.
+In general, to achieve better training performance, the depth of the neural network is often increased, as it is well understood that a deeper neural network cannot perform worse than a shallower one in terms of representation capacity \cite{he2016deep}.
+However, increasing the depth of the neural network may lead to a deterioration in cost function performance, due to degradation problems such as vanishing gradients or barren plateaus.
 To solve this kind of problems in QNNs, a hybrid quantum-classical neural network with deep residual learning (Res-HQCNN) was proposed to improve the numerical results for deeper QNNs \cite{liang2021hybrid}.
 Making use of the power of residual block structure \cite{he2016deep}, Res-HQCNN has better ability to learn an unitary transformation, and has stronger robustness for noise quantum data.
 As far as we know, Res-HQCNN is the first model to transform deep residual block structure into quantum concept and showed its power in deeper QNNs.
-Later, it appears other state-of-the-art models using residual approach \cite{kashif2024resqnets,wen2024enhancing}.
+Later, other state-of-the-art models emerged that adopted the residual approach \cite{kashif2024resqnets,wen2024enhancing}.

-In this paper, we look forward to finding its potential power for graph-structured quantum data in deeper QNNs.
-We want to test whether Res-HQCNN can be used for graph-structured quantum data and bring ideal experimental results.
-Specifically, the first goal of this paper is to show that the information about graph structures for quantum data can lead to better learning efficiency of QNNs compared with the results in the state-of-the-art models.
-When dealing with graph-structured quantum data in deeper QNNs, the residual block structure can help QNNs learn graph-structured quantum data better, which is our second goal.

-This exploration is challenging and interesting.
-Contributions stemming from this paper include: \begin{itemize} \item Define cost function for semisupervised quantum states with or without graph for Res-HQCNN. \item Give the model of Res-HQCNN with graph-structured quantum data. \item Present the training algorithm with analysis from the perspective of propagating information feedforward and backward. \item Design the experimental results of Res-HQCNN with or without graph-structured quantum data in order to test the power of graph information. \item Design the experimental results of Res-HQCNN with graph-structured quantum data in different depth in order to show the function of the residual block structure. \end{itemize}